-So what will our future look like?
-The fact is that we are the ones who decide.
-If our children can't even sit down together to have dinner as a family and talk to each other how
+So, what will our future look like?
+We are the ones who decide.
+If our children can't even sit down together to have dinner as a family and talk to each other, how can they sit in the halls of Congress and have substantive discussions on the issues which will impact the entire free world?

-When our founding families left their homeland they brought with them their virtues, their principles and the Bible.
-As the stories of the heroes and patriots from the Bible were shared young hearts were touched, morals were established, and principles of liberty, virtue, and civility were fostered.
+When our founding families left their homeland they brought with them their virtues, their principles, and the Bible.
+As the stories of the heroes and patriots from the Bible were shared, young hearts were touched, morals were established, and the principles of liberty, virtue, and civility were fostered.
 Heavy emphasis was put on manners as the colonists desired to prove that they could be just as civilized as their European counterparts.
-Our founding families realized the great importance of manners.
-Manners dictated how one would, could, and should act within society.
+Our founding families realized the great importance of manners as they dictated how one would, could, and should act within society.
 It was at the dinner table that these manners were nurtured and developed.

-Through the discussions and time spent in the family dinner hour, children learned the proper ways to engage in conversation and behave socially-not only in word, but with their body movements and gestures as well.
-They learned a tilt of the head or roll of the eyes had meaning that communicated a message to others.
+Through the discussions and time spent in Family Dinner Hour, children learned the proper ways to engage in conversation and behave socially-not only with speech, but with their body movements and gestures as well.
+They learned a tilt of the head or roll of the eyes had meanings which communicated a message to others.
 As families gathered together, parents and children nurtured love and learned how to communicate effectively.
-They learned how to organize their thoughts, define their message and convey the ideas they intended through their words and their actions.
+They learned how to organize their thoughts, define their message, and convey the ideas they intended through their words and their actions.

 Young children developed powerful skills at the dinner table.
-It wasn't just a meal the family ate together, it was a family experience where children learned to form their thoughts into words of expression that would influence and inspire others.
-As the generations passed, it would be those children who would became the writers of world changing documents; who would author a little pamphlet entitled "Common Sense"; who would give impassioned speeches that would be immortalized for centuries; who would leave bloody footprints in the snow at Valley Forge; who had the courage to stand before the hangman's noose and humbly declare, "I regret that I have but one life to give to my country."
-It was those children who would take a seemingly uninhabitable wilderness and by the sweat of their brow, with unwavering conviction and steadfast hearts, raise up a mighty nation that would become the hope of all the world.
-That is the power of family dinner hour!
+It wasn't just a meal the family ate together, it was a family experience where children learned to form their thoughts into words of expression which would influence and inspire others.
+As the generations passed, it would be those children who would become the writers of world changing documents, such as a little pamphlet entitled "Common Sense"; who would give impassioned speeches that would be immortalized for centuries; who would leave bloody footprints in the snow at Valley Forge; who had the courage to stand before the hangman's noose and humbly declare, "I regret that I have but one life to give to my country."
+It was those children who would take a seemingly uninhabitable wilderness and by the sweat of their brow, with unwavering conviction and steadfast hearts, raise up a mighty nation which would become the hope of all the world.
+That is the power of Family Dinner Hour!

 Okay, I'm sold.
-So where do I start?
+Where do I start?

 While the notion of family dinner seems a simple concept, anyone who has attempted to sit down at the table together as a family and have a relaxing meal with decent conversation knows it isn't easy.
 And I'm sure you're wondering why I keep referring to it as the family dinner "hour".
-I mean any decent American can finish a meal in 15 minutes these days, right?
+After all, any decent American can finish a meal in 15 minutes these days, right?
 While it is true the actual eating part may only take 15 minutes, when you include the preparation and clean-up it can easily take a whole hour.
-And just think of all the amazing conversations you can have during that time.
+Just think of all the amazing conversations you can have during that time.